pedroalbanese/icrs/README.md

         Example: JOIN Chat_Room

  2. LEAVE:
-        Description: This command allows the user to exit a specific chat room.
+        Description: This command allows the user to exit the current chat room.
         Example: LEAVE

  3. LIST: